tyler-morrison/NOTES-node-udemy/42-Asychronous-Libuv-Etc/NOTES.md

 **Buffer** = A temporary holding spot for data being moved from one place to another. *Intentionally limited in size.*

 **Stream** = A sequence of data made available over time.
 Pieces of data that eventually combine into a whole.

+# Binary Data, Character Sets, & Encoding

+**Binary Data** = Data stored in sets of 1s and 0s.
+Each one or zero is stored as a bit.

+**Character Set** = A representation of characters as numbers – unicode, ASCII, etc.

+**Character Encoding** = How characters are stored in binary.
+Fundamentally, it boils down to how many bits we are going to use to represent each number – in the case of UTF-8, we are using 8 digits that can represent up to international languages.

+The above definitions are important because, when dealing with a server, you must be able to easily deal with binary data.
+Historically, Javascript has not been very good at this; however, Node expands the capabilities of V8 to allow us to deal with this data.